 Postsecondary education in Delaware is limited to eight public and private colleges and universities, but despite the state’s relatively small size, there is a diverse selection of traditional and online degree programs.
 The Delaware Department of Education has authorized a number of out-of-state institutions to grant degrees within the state, and there has been an increase of postsecondary school attendance in recent years.

-But before we dive into our list of best online colleges in DE for 2016, let’s start with the state of higher education and online education in particular in Delaware today.
+But before we dive into our list of best online colleges in Delaware for 2016, let’s start with the state of higher education and online education in particular in Delaware today.

 A Brief Overview of Higher Education in Delaware